top of page

 Treatment

 The treatment of all jellyfish stings is controversial and the scientific literature in some cases is inconclusive or conflicting.
-For some jellyfish stings hot water is recommended while in other species ice packs.
-For some species vinegar (acetic acid) and in others baking soda slurry (sodium bicarbonate) is recommended to inactivate the nematocytes.[8]
+For some species vinegar (acetic acid) is recommended while in others baking soda slurry (sodium bicarbonate) is the recommended method to inactivate the nematocytes.
+For some jellyfish stings hot water is recommended as initial therapy while in other species ice packs are suggested.[10]

 Though there are conflicting data and recommendations, the general recommendation for local care of mauve stinger jellyfish stings is first washing the area with seawater.
-As removing the attached nematocyst may cause increased envenomation, any adherent jellyfish parts should gently be removed with gloves or a tweezer after sea water washing.[8,9] They can also be scraped off with a seashell,[9] but scraping has been shown to potentially increase nematocyst discharge in some jellyfish species.[8]
-If gloves are not available, adherent tentacles may be removed with bare fingers, which may only cause relatively harmless prickling, due to the thick palmar skin, but this is not a first choice.[15,16] Icepacks can then be applied for 10-15 minutes with a cloth protecting the skin.[15]
-Topical lidocaine is recommended as an option in jellyfish stings by the Red Cross to reduce pain[9] and has been found in several mauve stinger studies to inactivate the nematocysts[11,12], so that can be one treatment option prior to removing the attached jellyfish parts.
+As removing the attached nematocyst may cause increased envenomation, any adherent jellyfish parts should gently be removed with gloves or a tweezer after sea water washing.[10,11] They can also be scraped off with a seashell,[11] but scraping has been shown to potentially increase nematocyst discharge in some jellyfish species.[10]
+If gloves are not available, adherent tentacles may be removed with bare fingers, which may only cause relatively harmless prickling, due to the thick palmar skin, but this is not a first choice.[16,17] Topical lidocaine is recommended as an option in jellyfish stings by the Red Cross to reduce pain[11] and has been found in several mauve stinger studies to inactivate the nematocysts[13,14], so that can be one treatment option prior to removing the attached jellyfish parts.
 The maximal recommended lidocaine dose should not be exceeded to avoid toxicity.

 mauve jellyfish